Paul F. Ruckert: Personal life and career

 The success of his early nature films inspired him to do more in that regard and he produced a series of documentaries specifically designed for screenings in Queensland schools.
 These were one hour educational films on a variety of subjects and were shown in Queensland Schools under the auspices of the Queensland Arts Council.
 His final productions for this purpose were in the early eighties.

 In 1999 he was contacted by producers at the Nine Network who were looking for footage for their forthcoming series "Our Century".
 Various historical and family footage was used in the series, and afterwards a one-hour special with Ray Martin was produced featuring Paul and his family as some recognition of his lifelong achievements.
 In ensuing years this led to other articles being written on his career and connections with the Brisbane Cinema industry.
 In 2007, a year after his death, a final tribute was made when researchers from Griffith University and the Museum of Brisbane held a historic film night.
 This featured work by Paul Ruckert and fellow Queensland cinematic pioneer Frederick Wills.
 Paul's wife Iris died 26 April 2012, aged 88 years.

 About two-thirds of Paul Ruckert's productions survive in the family collection, only 11 of the documentaries are preserved in the National Film and Sound Archive in Canberra.
+In the early 2020's the film library was donated to the State Library of Queensland.
+It has been digitised and included in their collections for public access.